jameshyphen/AdventOfCode2020/README.md

 You can participate via the following link:  https://adventofcode.com/2020

+Most of the solutions here were made explicitely as unreadable as possible and with lots of list comprehensions.
+I love list comprehensions.

 ## Features
 Fun app I've created with support for uvicorn to run the application faster with live reload on save.